-Employees use General Electric Company’s operations management strategies and tactics as signals for appropriate adjustments in individual job performance.
+Employees use General Electric Company’s operations management strategies and tactics as signals for adjustments in individual job performance.
 For example, a change in GE’s productivity targets for one of the 10 strategic decision areas of operations management may affect some or all areas of operations.
 Thus, employees need to adjust their job activities, accordingly.
 While General Electric has programs for change management, operations managers are partly responsible for aligning human resource activities with changing operational targets of the global business.

-GE’s Operations Management Areas, 10 Decisions
+GE’s Operations Management, 10 Decision Areas

 5. Layout Design and Strategy.
 The strategic objective in this decision area is to apply operations management principles to optimize workflows and material flows.
 General Electric’s operations managers apply the principles of leanness.
 Lean thinking, lean manufacturing, and lean management in layout design maximize GE’s operational efficiency and productivity.
-For example, the conglomerate’s lean layout design in the aviation industry contributes to profit maximization through production efficiency.
+For example, the company’s lean layout design in the aviation industry contributes to profit maximization through production efficiency.
 In addition, General Electric’s layout design and strategy support employee empowerment and innovation in the global business.

 10. Maintenance.
 In this strategic decision area, the objective is to maintain production quality and resource reliability.
 For example, operations managers are tasked with maintaining reliable technological resources that support General Electric’s multinational business.
-The conglomerate’s operational policies require regular monitoring and upgrades for technological resources, such as online digital systems.
+The company’s operational policies require regular monitoring and upgrades for technological resources, such as online digital systems.
 In addition, GE’s operations management strategy maintains productive processes through strict monitoring and control of workflows.
-Human resource training and product design also influence the effectiveness of maintenance of General Electric Company’s processes.
+Human resource training and product design also influence the effectiveness of the maintenance of General Electric Company’s processes.

 Productivity at General Electric Company

 Productivity at General Electric is evaluated using different sets of criteria or measures that represent the operating segments or divisions of the global business.
-For example, productivity in the Oil & Gas operating segment is measured based on the quantity and quality of services rendered to GE’s customers.
+For example, productivity in the digital services operating segment is measured based on the quantity and quality of services rendered to GE’s customers.
 General Electric’s operations management strategies in the 10 decision areas also affect the types of productivity criteria applied to support the decisions of operations managers.
 Considering operational variations, the following are some of the notable productivity criteria applicable in General Electric Company’s operations:

 - Batches shipped per day (productivity of GE’s supply chain)